SqiidMonke/Java-Projects/README.md

 # Java Projects Collection
-My Java projects through out my high school years.
+I’m a self‑taught Java programmer, UIL CS competitor, and high‑school valedictorian with a passion for computer science.
+These are my Java projects through out my high school years.

 ## Project Categories